 Quick Tip: During the Christmas season, visitors can enjoy the Winter Wonderland.

 Why visit?
 Structured and designed by John Nash, this 19-century marble arch is a London landmark.

-London’s King’s Cross Station / St Pancreas Station
+London’s King’s Cross Station / St Pancras Station

 Why visit?
 King’s Cross Station is home to Platform 9 ¾ which is a must-visit for any Harry Potter fan.

 Quick Tip: Arrive early to avoid waiting in the queque.